Table of Contents

 - Automatic reconciliation of pending and failed transactions*

-- Quick troubleshooting over email and chat
+- Better operational support, and quick troubleshooting over email and chat

 - Detailed MIS, reporting and user-friendly dashboard